top of page

 Apr 51 min read

-It's Time for Better Leadership
+It's Time for Better City Leadership

 Bisbee City Council voted to pursue a costly visitor center in the Fair Building instead of accepting a turnkey space in the Convention Center for under $200 per month, redirecting bed tax funds away from tourism marketing.
 With tourism driving the local economy, critics argue the decision reflects poor priorities and are urging qualified residents to run for council in the upcoming election.